slehecka/AImeetsHSS/readme.md

-# german abroad
+# AImeetsHSS

-website for the german abroad research network. deployed at <https://germanabroad.info>.
+website for the AImeetsHSS conference.